Maikel Garcia Player Props: Royals vs. Nationals

 Nationals Pitching Rankings

-- The Nationals pitching staff is last in MLB with a collective 7.5 strikeouts per nine innings.

-- The Nationals' 4.57 team ERA ranks 21st among all MLB pitching staffs.
+- The Nationals have a 4.52 team ERA that ranks 21st across all league pitching staffs.

-- Nationals pitchers combine to rank 19th in baseball in home runs given up (63 total, 1.2 per game).
+- The Nationals rank 20th in baseball in home runs allowed (64 total, 1.2 per game).

-- In his most recent time out on Sunday, the right-hander tossed five innings against the Detroit Tigers, giving up one earned run while surrendering three hits.
+- In his last time out on Tuesday, the lefty threw 4 2/3 innings against the San Diego Padres, giving up three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.